countable-web/open-source-corporation/product/DISCOVERY.md

 Checklist of key steps when starting a new project.

-# Required Steps for Project Discovery
+## Required Steps for Project Discovery

+  * For this session, meet the product owner (client) in person or over video chat.
+Text based interaction isn't good enough for these critical questions.
+[1]
   * What problem does this project solve, for whom? (value hypothesis)
   * What is the most important benefit you expect this project to provide?
   * What is the growth hypothesis?
 How will the project virally grow (by referrals) to reach more people?